HassanMehmood1992/Vue-Vuetify-Nuxt-Permits/README.md

-# permitpad
+# Permitpad

-> PermitPad for approvals of permit requests
+Vue Vuetify and NUXT project for setup of permits for different countries.
+Overfly, Landing etc. With Multi-lingual Support.

 ## Build Setup